-The reverse sting—also known as a “john sting” or “john operation”— is the most commonly used type of anti-demand tactic, having been implemented in more than 2,050 U.S. cities and counties.
+The reverse sting—also sometimes called a “john sting” or “john operation”— is a widely used type of anti-demand tactic, having been implemented in more than 2,205 U.S. cities and counties.
 These police decoy operations deploy officers posing as women engaged in prostitution or children who are victims of sex trafficking, awaiting approaches by people attempting to purchase sex.
 There are three main types of reverse stings:

 - 1. Street-level

 - Here police officers pose as adult women engaged in street-level prostitution.
 On average, the law enforcement support team is comprised of about seven officers for each decoy.
 Smaller departments may borrow female officers from another department if they don’t have enough officers to serve as effective decoys.
 Locations are usually chosen on the basis of complaints from residents or businesses and sometimes from police observations about problem areas.
 Some police departments conduct reverse stings near venues that draw large numbers of men, such as truck stops or male-oriented events (such as business conventions, sporting events, or during hunting season).
 The average reverse sting runs about four hours and results in about one to two arrests per hour, per decoy.